JackStouffer/Flask-Foundation/README.md

 Documentation is located at [https://jackstouffer.github.io/Flask-Foundation/](https://jackstouffer.github.io/Flask-Foundation/)

 Flask Foundation is a solid foundation for flask applications, built with best practices, that you can easily construct your website/webapp off of.
+Flask Foundation is different from most Flask frameworks as it does not assume anything about your development or production environments.
+Flask Foundation is platform agnostic in this respect.

 Built off of the [bootstrapy project](https://github.com/kirang89/bootstrapy)